How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Explore the Wadi Rum Desert

-Encompassing 74,000 hectares, the Wadi Rum Desert is a Unesco World Heritage site known for its striking red landscapes and otherworldly rock formations.
+Encompassing 74,000 hectares, the Wadi Rum Desert is a UNESCO World Heritage Site, known for its striking red landscapes and otherworldly rock formations.
 It also happens to be a historically significant site, as it’s home to several archaeological sites, some dating as far back as 12,000 years.
 In fact, over 25,000 petroglyphs and 20,000 inscriptions have been found throughout Wadi Rum, depicting the vital role the desert has played throughout human history.
 And even today, groups of nomadic Bedouins continue to call the land home.

-As a visitor to Wadi Rum, you can explore this spectacular landscape and witness its history up close and personal.
-Many of the desert’s historical sites, such as the Nabatean Temple and Anfeshiyeh Inscriptions, are open to the public.
-As are several natural destinations, including Khazali Canyon, Um Fruth Rock Bridge, and the sand dunes.
+As a visitor to Wadi Rum, you can explore this spectacular landscape and witness its history up-close and personal.
+Many of the desert’s historical sites, such as the Nabatean Temple and Anfeshiyeh Inscriptions, are open to the public, as are several natural destinations, including Khazali Canyon, Um Fruth Rock Bridge, and the sand dunes.

 Views of the Wadi Rum from Sunrise Camp